Learning Stable Classifiers by Transferring Unstable Features: Results

-\textbf{\emph{How do the generated clusters compare to the oracle groups?}} We quantitatively evaluate the generated clusters based on three metrics: \emph{homogeneity} (whether each cluster contain only examples with the same unstable feature value), \emph{completeness} (whether examples with the same unstable feature value belong to the same cluster), and \emph{V-measure} (the harmonic mean of homogeneity and completeness).
+\textbf{\emph{How do the generated clusters compare to the oracle groups?}} We quantitatively evaluate the generated clusters based on three metrics: \emph{homogeneity} (each cluster contain only examples with the same unstable feature value), \emph{completeness} (examples with the same unstable feature value belong to the same cluster), and \emph{V-measure} (the harmonic mean of homogeneity and completeness).
 From Table~\ref{tab:cluster}, we see that \textsc{tofu} is able to derive clusters that resemble the oracle groups on \textsc{beer review}.
-In \textsc{mnist}, we note that since we generate two clusters for each label value and there are five different colors, it is impossible to recover the oracle groups.
+In \textsc{mnist}, since we generate two clusters for each label value and there are five different colors, it is impossible to recover the oracle groups.
 However, \textsc{tofu} still achieves almost perfect completeness.
-For comparison, we directly apply K-means clustering to the feature representation learned by \textsc{erm} on the source environments.
-Although this representation is biased by the unstable feature, the resulting clusters fail to uncover the oracle groups.